asm-compendium/asm-compendium.github.io/content/docs/Computational operations/accum.md

         }
 </style>

 In a situation where many 32-bit numbers are added and accumulated as a 64-bit number, multiply accumulate instructions are also useful.
-The traditional way to add a 32-bit value to a 64-bit value is to use `adds` to add the 32-bit value to the least significant bits of the 64-bit value and \asm{adc} to add the carry to the most significant bits (`accumulate_array_a.s`) as there is no specialized instruction to do this.
+The traditional way to add a 32-bit value to a 64-bit value is to use `adds` to add the 32-bit value to the least significant bits of the 64-bit value and `adc` to add the carry to the most significant bits (`accumulate_array_a.s`) as there is no specialized instruction to do this.
 We can turn `umlal` into such an operation by using a multiplication of 1; improving performance and size, at the cost of using an extra register (`accumulate_array_b.s`).
 The DSP extension also gives access to `umaal`, Unsigned Multiply Accumulate Accumulate Long, which is the ideal instruction to start this accumulation problem.

+####  A comparison between accumulation in a traditional way and accumulation using the accumulation part of multiply accumulate instructions.
 <div class="side-by-side">
   <div class="box">